 Fitbit, currently one of the most well-known names in the fitness tracking world, has seven different trackers on sale right now.
-Which one is right for you?
+Which of them is the best Fitbit device for you?
 Should you pick up one of the new fashion-forward devices like the Alta HR or Charge 2, or should you consider an older one like the Surge or Blaze?

 With devices ranging anywhere from $60-$300, there’s certainly a wide range of options from which to choose.
-So with that said, read on to find out which Fitbit is right for you.
+So with that said, read on to find out which one is the best Fitbit device.